Simple and basic Dietary Guidance for digestive problems such as IBS, Reflux, Nausea, Indigestion.

 Also be cautious with:

 And a key tip: Don’t mix Hot and Cold foods in one meal.
-It’s like asking your digestive system to play tug-of-war with itself.
+It’s like asking your digestive system to play tug-of-war with itself, and nobody wins.

 A Final Thought

-And if things are feeling off, don’t go it alone.
+And if things are feeling off and you don’t know why, don’t go it alone.
 A skilled TCM practitioner can help you map your personal terrain.
 After all, even the best road trip needs a good navigator.

-Looking for support with digestion, fatigue, or stress?
+Looking for support with digestive problems, fatigue, or stress?

 At my clinic in Southampton, UK, I work with clients to build long-term wellness—not quick fixes.
 If your body feels out of sync, book a consultation and let’s look at your whole picture—diet, lifestyle, and beyond.